Eating Disorders: Recovery Is Not Linear

 I’d also be lying if I didn’t tell you I’m in tears writing this, but you all deserve to know that every fight is worth fighting even if it feels like you’ll never win.
 I promise you that you will, and I will be fighting right there beside you.

 Everyday is a challenge, but I face it with a positive attitude now.
-I still have rough moments and bad days, but I pick myself up the next day and remind myself I can do this just like I do with all of you.
+There are still rough moments and bad days, but I pick myself up the next day and remind myself I can do this just like I do with all of you.

 I am proud to say that my belly is soft, and I don’t hate it.
-I used to think that my stomach needed to be hard and toned to be beautiful, but since I’ve stopped pursuing that ridiculous ideal, I love my stomach more than I ever have.
-I also stopped counting how long it’s been since I purged.
-I know it’s been more than a few months, but that is the extent of it.
+Thinking that my stomach needed to be hard and toned to be beautiful was so wrong, but since I’ve stopped pursuing that ridiculous ideal.
+I love my stomach more than I ever have.
+Also, I stopped counting how long it’s been since I purged.
+It’s been more than a few months, but that is the extent of what I keep tract of.

 I try not to focus on setbacks, because they are very much a real part of recovery.
 I’m celebrating myself and my accomplishments now.
-Trust me when I say that I have an entirely new mindset, and it has been my shield in these battles.
+Trust me when I say that I have an entirely new mindset.
+It has been my shield in these battles.

-I’m still surprised that my own words were able to help me the way they did, but I also think that’s why I’m working so hard to make this paperback edition of Eat the Damn Muffin perfect.
+I’m still surprised that my own words were able to help me the way they did.
+However, I think that’s why I’m working so hard to make this paperback edition of Eat the Damn Muffin perfect.
 I want to help the woman who’ve felt like there’s no hope.

 I want to help others see that there is beauty in their battles, because they don’t need to be prisoners.
 They can be warriors too.
 They can be their own hero’s, because they are worthy.
 That’s why I’m writing this book.
 That’s why I do this.
 I do this for me, for you, and for anyone who has ever felt like they weren’t worthy of self-love.